GoogleCloudPlatform/cloud-sql-jdbc-socket-factory/docs/r2dbc.md

 * Postgres: If the IAM email ends with `.gserviceaccount.com`, remove the `.gserviceaccount.com` suffix from the email.

-For example, if the full IAM user account is `my-sa@my-project.iam.gserviceaccount.com`,
+For example, if the full IAM user account is `my-sa@my-project.iam.gserviceaccount.com`, then the shortened database username would be `my-sa` for Mysql, and `my-sa@my-project.iam` for Postgres.

-You would update the code, replacing these examples with the appropriate values for your database engine:
+**Note:** a non-empty string value for the `password` property must be set.
+While this property will be ignored when connecting with the Cloud SQL Connector using IAM auth, leaving it empty will cause driver-level validations to fail.

+#### Example

+Replace these parameters in the example based on your database type:

 |               | Mysql | Postgres             |
 |---------------|-------|----------------------|
 | <PROTOCOL>    | mysql | postgresql           |
 | <IAM_DB_USER> | my-sa | my-sa@my-project.iam |

-**Note:** a non-empty string value for the `password` property must be set.
-While this property will be ignored when connecting with the Cloud SQL Connector using IAM auth, leaving it empty will cause driver-level validations to fail.

 ```java
 // Set up ConnectionFactoryOptions